sneeuwballen/zipperposition/README.md

 ## TODO

+- polymorphism in parser and meta-prover (allow vars to have non ground type)
+- typing in meta-prover, with typing preconditions (for expressing sets with types)

 - substitution trees
 - general purpose discrimination trees (simple)
 - path indexing? (better for merges)
-- optimize meta-prover matching

 - tool to maintain/update a KB
 - conditional compilation for parsers on menhir
-- typing in meta-prover, with typing preconditions (for expressing sets with types)
 - think about extensibility of parser for meta-prover